devbootstrap/SOLID-Principles-Examples-using-Typescript/isp/README.md

 Note that in the in the [SqlStore](./src/SqlStore.ts) class the getFileInfo method has been removed.

 We also exctracted some commonality.
 One thing is that there are many cases of different classes using a message call `xyz(id: number, message: string): void`.
 Note that I call this xyz becuase when looking for a common interface the method name can be ignored for the time being and we only need to focus on the input parameters and the response type.
-So here the input was alwayws `id:numeber` and `message:string` with a return of `void`.
+So here the input was alwayws `id:number` and `message:string` with a return of `void`.
 So we can define a new interface that defines that method format as an [IStoreWriter](.src/IStoreWriter.ts) interface.
 As you can see its a good example of a _role interface_.

 ```ts
 export default interface IStoreWriter {